Dolores Hart: Background

-She went on to star in four more films, including the lead role of Lisa in The Inspector, which was based on a novel by Jan de Hartog, and nominated for a Golden Globe for "Best Picture – Drama".
+Hart starred in the lead role of Lisa in The Inspector, which was based on a novel by Jan de Hartog, and nominated for a Golden Globe for "Best Picture – Drama".

 In 1963 Hart appeared as Kathy Maywood on The Virginian in the episode "The Mountain of the Sun".
 Hart played a Catholic missionary, who against all warnings risks her life to honor both her vows to God and her desire to continue her dead husband's work to help a community of poor and sick embattled Indian tribes.
-It was perhaps a foreshadowing of her soon-to-be religious life.
 It was her last released acting role (April 17, 1963), a month after Hart's last film role in Come Fly with Me with Hugh O'Brian.
 At this point she had made up her mind to leave the film industry.
 The 24-year-old actress became a Roman Catholic nun at the Benedictine Abbey of Regina Laudis in Bethlehem, Connecticut.
-On a 1963 New York promotional stop for Come Fly with Me, she took a one-way car ride to the abbey in 1963 (but not in a limousine as reported).
+On a 1963 New York promotional stop for Come Fly with Me, she took a one-way car ride to the abbey (but not in a limousine as reported).

 It was during the filming of Come Fly With Me that she became close friends with Karl Malden, who also starred in the picture.
 Malden wrote in his autobiography When Do I Start? that when he and his wife Mona wanted to go out, Dolores would spend time babysitting their kids.
 She adored the Maldens' children and quickly became like a member of the family.
 It was shortly after the picture that Dolores got engaged and she actually asked Malden's daughters Mila and Carla to be her bridesmaids.
 It was after they had a couple of fittings on their dresses that Dolores appeared at the Maldens’ and announced she was calling off the wedding.
 A few days later she came over with what amounted to all her worldly possessions, jewelry, purses and knick-knacks, and told the girls to take what they wanted.
 She said she was moving away and that it was "an affair of the heart" (her exact words quoted by Malden).
 She not only left behind her fiancé, she left her acting career as well.

 Even though she broke off her engagement to Los Angeles architect Don Robinson (April 16, 1933 – November 29, 2011), they remained close friends: she admitted she loved him—"Of course, Don, I love you."
-But Robinson said, "Every love doesn't have to wind up at the altar."
-He never married, and visited her every year at Christmas and Easter at the abbey in Connecticut until his death.
+But, Robinson said: "Every love doesn't have to wind up at the altar."
+He never married and visited her every year, at Christmas and Easter, at the abbey in Connecticut, until his death.